serhmarch/modbuspy/doc/pages/mainpage.md

 ## Overview

 modbuspy is a free, open-source Modbus library written in Python.
 It implements client and server functions for TCP, RTU and ASCII versions of Modbus Protocol.
-Library can work in both blocking and non-blocking mode.
+It is a Python implementation of the [ModbusLib](https://github.com/serhmarch/ModbusLib) C++ library.

 Library implements such Modbus functions as:
 * `1`  (`0x01`) - `READ_COILS`